dockstore/dockstore-documentation/docs/getting-started/getting-started.rst

 and create tools via a series of tutorials which goes through the whole process of:

-- Creating a Docker container that an analysis will run within
+- Creating a Docker image that an analysis will run within
-- Describing a simple analysis with a descriptor file written in one the following languages: CWL, WDL, Nextflow, Galaxy)
+- Describing a simple analysis with a descriptor file written in one the following languages: CWL, WDL, Nextflow, Galaxy
 - Creating a Dockstore account
 - Registering the descriptor files on Dockstore